ldjonge/Thesis/doc/presNotes.md

 When looking at only proportion of mature females, negative correlation between morph frequency and copulating, how does this make any sense?
 Similar though less clear results when checking frequency comparing to all females including immature, but that may just be due to the presence of immature females increasing the probability any individual mature female is mating.
 Potential explanation for this unexpected result, at least for heterochrome females, could be that when heterochrome morphs are rare, due to a potential innate preference for these morphs if they are rare they will always be mating, whereas non-mating individuals are more likely to be found when the morph is common, also due to their better 'camouflage' for the human eye.
 Unclear whether this is a true biological effect or possibly just a side-effect of sampling methods.

+# Seriously huge Question
+Should the whole learning process be simulated or are there too many uncertainties about learning to have a realistic model.
+Alternative is to simply use fitness functions from LeRouzic2015, and adjust based on environmental factors, simulating population size etc.